deleteaz/Matlab_ModernPhysics/README.md

 ---------------------------------------------------------------------
 A simple matlab program, just follow the tips in the program and run.
                             ~ ( = - =) ~
+If it works for you, please give me a star.